 Quality Function Deployment QFD is a useful methodology for communication, planning, and decision-making within a product development team.

 It is not a paperwork practice or additional documentation.
 It must over completed to proceed to the next development milestone.

 That’s not only to brings the new product closer to the intended target. but the reduce time of development cycle and cost is established in this process.

-QFD is oriented toward involving a team of people representing the various functional department.
+Quality Function Deployment is oriented toward involving a team of people representing the various functional department.